Seeding with Costly Network Information: Extensions to other influence models

-We can also extend our results to directed graphs (or even graphs with both directed and undirected edges).
-In the case of edge queries, we first modify step (2-a) of the PROBE algorithm, such that a probed node $v$ reveals each of her \emph{incoming} neighbors $u \in \mathcal{N}_v$, with their associated probability $p_{uv}$.
-Two directed edges that are between the same pair of nodes in opposite directions ($u \to v$ and $v \to u$) are distinguished.
-Therefore, as long as we do not probe a node more than once, each directed edge will get at most one chance of appearing in $\mathcal{G}^{(i)}_{\rho,\epsilon}$.
-Accordingly, we modify step (2-b) of the PROBE algorithm as follows: For any revealed neighbor, add the corresponding directed edge to $\mathcal{G}^{(i)}_{\rho,\epsilon}$ and proceed to probe the revealed neighbors that are not probed before.
-In fact, we can slightly improve our edge query upper-bound in the directed case since every directed edge that is revealed in step (2-a) of PROBE is added to $\mathcal{G}^{(i)}_{\rho,\epsilon}$ in step (2-b) of the PROBE algorithm.
-Subsequently, our edge query upper-bound in the directed case consists entirely of the edges that appear in the sketch and is given by \eqref{eq:visible_edge_query_bound}: with probability at least $1 - e^{\delta}$ no more than $C^{n,k}_{\epsilon,\delta} \in \tilde O_{\epsilon,\delta}(p n^2 + \sqrt{p} n^{1.5})$ edges are queried.
+To perform edge queries on directed graphs, in steps $6$ and $7$ of the PROBE algorithm we let $\mathcal{N}_{\nu}$ denote the set of \emph{incoming} neighbors (i.e., nodes that influence $\nu$) such that the edge query in step $10$ reveals the $\iota$-th incoming neighbor of $\nu$.
+Two directed edges that are between the same pair of nodes in opposite directions ($u \to \nu$ and $\nu \to u$) are distinguished.
+Therefore, as long as we do not probe a node more than once, each directed edge will get at most one chance of appearing in $\mathcal{G}^{(i)}_{\rho,\tau}$.
+Subsequently, the ``if statement'' in step $11$ of the PROBE algorithm should be removed when performing edge queries on directed graphs: any queried edge in step $10$ is always added to $\mathcal{G}^{(i)}_{\rho,\tau}$ in the following steps.
+As a further consequence, our edge query upper bound in the directed case consists entirely of the edges that appear in the sketch (denoted by $\mathcal{E}_{T}$ in Appendix \ref{app:proof:thm:total_cost_bound}) and is given by \eqref{eq:visible_edge_query_bound}: with probability at least $1 - e^{\delta}$ no more than $C^{n,k}_{\epsilon,\delta} \in {O}_{\epsilon,\delta}(p n^2\log^2n + \sqrt{k p} n^{1.5}\log^{2.5}n + {k^2}\log^{2}n)$ edges are queried --- a slight improvement over our edge query upper bound in the undirected case.

-When limiting the probed neighborhoods in step (2-c) of the PROBE algorithm, instead of considering the size of the connected component of an initial node, we count the number of nodes that are reachable from it (i.e., the size of its realized \emph{cone of influence}).
-For example in Figure \ref{fig:directed_edge_queries}(\subref{fig:reversecascadered}), the reachable set for all of the initial nodes is empty, therefore we proceed to probe the incoming neighbors until there are no new nodes to probe.
+In the ``while loop'' condition in step $8$ of the PROBE algorithm, instead of considering the size of the connected component of node $\nu$, we count the number of nodes that are reachable via directed paths from $\nu$ (i.e., the size of its realized \emph{cone of influence}).
+For example, in Figure \ref{fig:directed_edge_queries}(\subref{fig:reversecascadered}), the reachable set for all of the initial nodes is empty, therefore we proceed to probe the incoming neighbors until there are no new nodes to probe.
 In fact, of all the initial nodes in all three cascades in Figure \ref{fig:directed_edge_queries}, only the leftmost initial node in Figure \ref{fig:directed_edge_queries}(\subref{fig:reversecascadeorange}) has a non-empty reachable set that is a singleton.